2025 ISAKOS Congress in Munich, Germany

 Methods

-A review of the online databases Medline, Embase, and PubMed was conducted in August 2024, according to PRISMA guidelines.
-Clinical studies reporting functional outcomes and/or growth disturbance were included.
+A systematic search of the MEDLINE and EMBASE databases was performed in accordance with the PRISMA guidelines to identify studies reporting growth disturbances and/or functional outcomes.
 Studies reporting on combined or hybrid/partial TP techniques were excluded.
 Leg length discrepancy (LLD) was defined as >10mm and angular deformity (AD) as >5° difference.
-The incidence of growth disturbance and graft rupture was pooled from the available raw data for each technique.
+Pooled incidence of growth disturbance and graft rupture was calculated from available raw data using an inverse-variance random-effects model.
 Studies were appraised using the Methodological Index for Non-Randomized Studies (MINORS) checklist with a maximum score of 16 for non-comparative studies and 24 for comparative studies.

 Results

-The search strategy identified 36 studies reporting on TP (n=1318), 10 on PS (n=630), and 5 comparing both techniques (n=2098), with mean follow up ranging from 1.25 to 8 years.
-Mean age in the TP studies ranged from 12 - 16.4 years and in PS studies from 10.5 - 14.3 years.
-Pooled incidence of LLD was 1% in the TP and 2.7% in the PS studies (p= 0.019).
-Incidence of AD was 1.8% in TP studies and 1.4% in the PS studies (p= 0.8).
+The search identified 37 studies reporting on TP (n=1384), 12 on PS (n=882), and 5 comparing both techniques (n=2098), with mean follow up ranging from 1.25 to 8 years.
+Mean age in the TP studies ranged from 12-16.4 years and in PS studies from 10.5-14.3 years.
+Pooled proportional incidence of leg length discrepancy was 1.3% in the TP and 3.4% in the PS studies.
+Incidence of angular deformities was 1.5% in TP studies and 1.8% in the PS studies.
+Graft rupture rate was 6% in the TP studies, compared to 8.1% in the PS studies.
 Mean Lysholm scores ranged from 84.6 - 98.8 in the TP and 93 - 100 in the PS studies.
 Mean IKDC scores ranged from 83.3 - 95.4 in the TP and 94 - 96.5 in the PS studies.
-Graft rupture rate in the TP studies was 7.7%, compared to 6% in the PS studies (p= 0.06).
-Four out of 5 comparative studies reported no significant differences in the incidence of graft rupture or growth disturbance between the two techniques whereas 1 study reported a higher incidence of residual laxity and AD with PS reconstructions.
+Five comparative studies reported no differences in rates of graft rupture or growth disturbance.
 MINORS scores ranged from 8-12 for non-comparative and 16-20 for comparative studies.

 Conclusion